1432junaid/kata/Readme.txt

 kata005	:	find the output
-kata006 :	WAP to perform all the operations on matrix kata007	:	WAP to find the frequency of letter in a string
+kata006 :	WAP to perform all the operations on matrix kata007	:	WAP to find the frequency of letter in a string kata011 :	WAP to solve the string "4+6-9*2" this type questions we only solve the "+" "-" and "*" operations